 Controlled blood sugar levels

 People with diabetes should ideally maintain blood glucose levels within the target range that can be determined by the diabetologist.
 It is important to maintain a diet and exercise regimen that can control blood glucose levels.

 The ideal BP level in an adult is 120/80 mmHg.
 The consulting doctor can recommend lifestyle changes and medications if necessary to lower elevated blood pressure levels.

-People who smoke and those who have heart diseases or diabetes are at a high risk of health complications.
-Smoking increases the risk of the development of unwanted blood clots and also damages the lining of blood vessels that can increase clot formation.
+People who smoke and those who have heart disease or diabetes are at a high risk of health complications.
+Smoking increases the risk of the development of unwanted blood clots and also damages the lining of blood vessels which can increase clot formation.
 It is important to consult your doctor about getting help to quit smoking.